This is level 1: sort the numbers 1 to 9 from smallest to largest by clicking the purple buttons to swap pairs of numbered cards.

 More on this topic including lesson Starters, visual aids, investigations and self-marking exercises.

-Currently the fastest time for this level (Level 1) has been achieved by 8proudh with a time of 0:20 (that is 20 seconds) on Thursday, January 24, 2019.
+Currently the fastest time for this level (Level 1) has been achieved by Little_fire321 with a time of 0:19 (that is 19 seconds) on Tuesday, October 22, 2019.
 Can you beat that?
 If you can make sure you claim a trophy because that is how fast times are officially recognised.